jonriber/MsC-IPT-Cloud-Computing_virtualization-/CLASSES/MAY/14_05_2024/class_notes.md

 Most cloud providers offer auto scaling services.
 Kubernets also provides a Horizontal Pod Autoscaler

 Scaling options are used for scaling separeted groups (AWS has it)

+## BUILDING CLOUDS

+Starts with hardware: hypervisors, network infra, storage.

+An operating system

+I have a clound only if the IT system can be:

+- accessed by other computers via network
+- Contains a repository
+- Can be provisioned and scaled by its admin

+It starts with:

+- type 1 hypervisor
+- HV management with specific tools (VmWare vCenter, proxmox VE, oVirt)
+- as infra grows, you want to provide more automation tools and PI´s

+## REDHAT OPENSTACK

+This is a cloud OS that controls large pools of cumpute, storage and networking resources throughtout a datacenter.

+All resources are managed and provisioned through APIs with common authentication mechanisms.

+### OPENEBULA

+This is the alternative with someone wants to explore and understand base ground knowlodge of private cloud computing.